 According to the number and type of clients (patients, companions, other medical staff and people) in different departments, all rooms of the hospital are required to use disinfectants correctly.
 Hospitals consider cost, material compatibility, durability, and disposal when deciding which disinfectant or detergent to use.

-Specialized environments such as operating room, newborn babies’ room, ambulatory and emergency care and triage areas, as environments with a high risk of contamination, require a stricter disinfection protocol.
+Specialized environments such as operating rooms, newborn babies’ rooms, ambulatory and emergency care and triage areas, as environments with a high risk of contamination, require a stricter disinfection protocol.
 In the disinfection protocol of hospitals, disinfection should be done according to the target microbes, the type of surface (fabric, metal, plastic, etc.), the compatibility of the disinfectant with surfaces and materials, the safety of employees and patients and their companions, environmental issues and hospital waste.

 In a hospital disinfection protocol, the following compounds are usually used at high and medium risk levels: